 - Have all the vegetables well washed and prepared as indicated in the ingredients description.

-- In a bowl add the peas, the cauliflower, the red pepper and the shallots, the tablespoon of EVOO and salt to taste.
+- In a bowl add the peas, the cauliflower, the red pepper and the shallots, the tablespoon of EVOO, salt to taste and optionally the paprika.
 Mix it all well and reserve.

 - Pour the warm water and the EVOO into a large bowl and add the plain and whole-wheat flours.
 With a silicon spatula mix well the flour with the liquid.
 Keep mixing until it all starts to come together, and then keep on mixing with your clean hands and knead it until you have a smooth, not sticky, dough.
 You may add a bit of extra flour if needed.